Psychological Therapy for Food Addiction & Emotional Eating Problems – Available in Wolverhampton and Online

-In almost all cases there is an underlying psychological or emotional cause for food addiction.
+In almost every case of food addiction there is an underlying psychological or emotional cause.
 While food is necessary for health and life, many of us have built an emotional dependence on eating.
 Because of this dependence, the boundaries between healthy eating and addictive behaviour can become blurred.

 Indeed whether or not a person can truly be addicted to food is a matter of ‘hot debate’.

 Overcoming a food addiction is about changing the way you think and your attitude towards food, rather than changing your diet.
 Psychology & Psychotherapy can help teach you how to cope when times get tough.
 If something in your life goes wrong or you experience a stressful, upsetting event, we can teach you how to manage your thoughts and emotions without turning to food.